Wall Sill Plate Repair For Our Leaning Foundation

 We would need to remove our backyard deck and concrete patio, and excavate 3 feet along the entire back wall, all the way down to the bottom of the foundation.

 Next, they would raise our house with hydraulic lifts.
-Then they would straighten the foundation wall, then lower the house back on top of it, and reattach the sill plate properly.
+Then they would straighten the foundation wall, then lower the house back on top of it, and reattach the wall sill plate properly.

 Lastly, they’d add the wall anchors to keep the basement foundation wall stable, as originally planned.